 Unsweetened Chocolate~powder vs. block

 Most keto chocolate recipes call for Lily’s chocolate or powdered Cocoa, but the original one bowl brownies from Bakers Unsweetened Chocolate uses the block chocolate.
 Interestingly enough I find it’s LESS messy to use the block chocolate.
 Powdered Cocoa certainly has a long shelf life, but do so does the unsweetened block of chocolate.

 I keep packages of Bakers Unsweetened Chocolate in my cabinet for months (even years) on end.
 It’s really cheap and stays good for a long time.

 No Chocolate Thieves!

 The thing about this unsweetened chocolate is that it looks like chocolate AND smells like chocolate.
 But I have had plenty a good laugh over the thieves that have tried to steal my chocolate when I’m not looking.
-I can’t tell you how many times I’ve gone to the cabinet to grab a bar of Lily’s Milk Chocolate to start a recipe and the whole thing will be gone!!!
+I can’t tell you how many times I’ve gone to the cabinet to grab a bar of Lily’s Milk Chocolate to start making Keto Brownies and the whole thing will be gone!!!
 Those rascals!!!

 When those thieves sneak into the kitchen late at night and they take a bite of my Baker’s Unsweetened Chocolate…..and HA!
 It’s unsweetened, so immediately the crook is in for a yucky surprise!
 I can’t tell you how I love to catch them about 30 seconds after the first bite!